AliAlladin/DAT257-CoreRopeMemory-VT21/README.md

 ## Installation
 1. Clone this repository.
 ### Setting up the database in the terminal
+2. Open the terminal.
-2. Start the PostgreSQL server.
+3. Start the PostgreSQL server.
     * MacOS:
         ```bash
         pg_ctl -D /usr/local/var/postgres start